A.J. Dillon Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Recent Performances

-- Over his last three games, Dillon has piled up 30 carries for 126 yards (42.0 per game) and three touchdowns.
+- In his last three games, Dillon has 126 rushing yards (42.0 per game) on 30 carries with three touchdowns.

 Dillon's Green Bay Teammates